 1 Section 118 of the Local Government: Municipal Systems Act, 2000 provides that a registrar of deeds or other registration officer of immovable property, may not register the transfer of property, except on production of a certificate by the municipality that all amounts due to the municipality during the two years preceding have been fully paid.

-- i.
-The insolvency of the debtor, whose estate has insufficient fund. ii.
-A balance being too small to recover, for economic reasons considering the costs of recovery. - 6.8.3 The municipality will maintain audit trials in such an instance, and document the reasons for the abandonment of the debt.
+6.8.3 The municipality will maintain audit trials in such an instance, and document the reasons for the abandonment of the debt.

 7. PERFORMANCE AND EVALUATION